 The Advanced Studies in Education and Counseling Department offers a Master of Science degree in Counseling, with an Option in School Counseling, a Master of Science degree in Counseling Psychology and a Master of Science degree in Special Education.
 The Master of Arts in Education degree is offered with Options in Educational Psychology, Educational Technology and Media Leadership, and Social and Cultural Analysis of Education.
 The ASEC department also offers the Educational Specialist degree and the PPS credential in School Psychology.

 The Teacher Education Department offers five options in the Master of Arts in Education: Curriculum and Instruction (Elementary Education), Curriculum and Instruction (Secondary Education), Dual Language Development, Early Childhood Education and Mathematics Education.

-All master's degree candidates in education are required either to complete a thesis or project or take a comprehensive examination according to the requirements of the degree or degree option.
-Application for enrollment for thesis, project, or comprehensive examination must be made by the deadline as seen on the Graduate Advising home page for the fall or spring semester to receive consideration for admission.
+All master’s degree candidates in education are required either to complete a thesis or project or take a comprehensive examination according to the requirements of the degree or degree option.
+Application for enrollment for thesis, project, or comprehensive examination must be made by the deadline as seen on the Graduate Studies Office home page for the fall or spring semester to receive consideration for admission.

 The Educational Leadership department offers the Educational Doctorate in Educational Leadership.
 The program is designed for working professionals seeking training to become highly qualified educational leaders for P-12 school districts or community colleges.
 Representatives from P-12 school districts and community colleges work collaboratively with CSULB faculty and administrators to design, implement, and evaluate this program.
 Students may pursue one of two program strands: Elementary/Secondary Educational Leadership or Community College/Higher Education Educational Leadership.